About the Office of Minority and Women Inclusion

 The SEC is committed to the fair utilization of minority-owned and women-owned businesses, regardless of size, in all of the agency's business activities.
 OMWI also has responsibility to ensure the fair inclusion and utilization of diverse suppliers.
 OMWI is actively involved in the agency's acquisition review process to expand the breadth of contracting opportunities available to minority-owned and women-owned businesses, and to advocate for their inclusion in the competitive contract award process.

 The OMWI Director is also required to develop standards to assess the diversity policies and practices of entities regulated by the SEC.
-In October 2013, six agencies, including the SEC, issued a Proposed Interagency Policy Statement Establishing Joint Standards for Assessing the Diversity Policies and Practices of Entities Regulated by the Agencies and Request for Comment (34-70731).
+On June 10, 2015, six agencies, including the SEC, issued a Final Interagency Policy Statement Establishing Joint Standards for Assessing the Diversity Policies and Practices of Entities Regulated by the Agencies and Request for Comment (34-75050).

 OMWI is proactively increasing awareness of the SEC's contracting needs by conducting outreach and providing technical assistance to expand opportunities to minority-owned and women-owned businesses.